energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     a) provide IOT power datasets for a fee (i.e. enable buy/sell of energy data)

-    b) provide EW-AI as a service to manufacturers of EW-DOS enabled devices and energy network providers
+    b) provide EWAI as a service to manufacturers of EW-DOS enabled devices and energy network providers

     c) provide architecture and analytics as a service (Actual AI algos) to IOT manufacturers of EW-DOS enabled devices

-    d) Offer EW-AI integration and analysis/consulting services to IOT vendors
+    d) Offer EWAI integration and analysis/consulting services to IOT vendors

 3. PROPOSED ARCHITETURE & DELIVERABLES:

     1. EWAI API - Thin client REST API (either Typescript/Node.js or Golang, JSON, Swagger Docs): Ultimately, we'd have to optimize this for millions of TPS, probably using traditional cloud based architecture deployment.
-This would enable EW-AI to be integrated easily into many different EW-DOS clients,
+This would enable EWAI to be integrated easily into many different EW-DOS clients,

     2. EWAI Data Mgr - Back Eend Data Model/DB (Either SQL or NoSQL, Both?, Mongo?, other?): This protoype would hand-code scheme, no UI for the DB is called for (would be possible later of course).
 This module would also be responsible for data aggregation, normalization, association, staging and meta-data prep to get it ready for OCEAN